ibm-cloud-docs/assistant/intents.md

     ![Conflicting intent example](images/ConflictIntent4.png)

-    **NOTE**: Additional user examples are training examples that are not necessarily in conflict, but are similar to the examples in conflict.
+    Additional user examples are training examples that are not necessarily in conflict, but are similar to the examples in conflict.
 They are shown to provide context to help resolve the conflict.

 1. Select the examples `Cancel  my order` and `I want to cancel my order`, and move them from the `#cancel` intent to the `#eCommerce_Cancel_Product_Order` intent: